A site devoted to the worlds of Surrealism & Avant-Garde Theatre

 1942

 An international Surrealist exhibition is held in New York.
-The periodical VVV is published by Breton, Duchamp and others.
+During their stay in the city, Breton, Duchamp and Ernst publish the periodical VVV.
 Dorothea Tanning, David Hare and Patrick Waldberg join the exiled Surrealists.

 A surrealist magazine, Dyn, appears in Mexico.